Open-Transactions/protocol-docs/content/doctypes/notaryMessage.md

 ### Elements and attributes

 * Attribute `nymID`: Identifier.
 The ID of the Nym which makes the request.
-* Attribute `serverID`: Identifier.
+* Attribute `notaryID`: Identifier.
 The ID of the Notary which should process the request, as defined in the ServerContract.
 * Attribute `requestNum`: Integer.
 The request number.